S1lvestre/ambilight/README.md

 # My take on ambilight
 Here's my take on creating an ambilight for my home TV.
 Python does the image aquisition and calculations while the arduino drives the APA102 LEDs.
+(It could eventually do more and better but for now it's working well enough.)

 Obligatory screenshot with results.
 \< insert image \>